Save up to 25%… Shop Our Birthday Sale Now!

 Daily Dosage Guidelines by Specific Purpose

-3. Conditions that have the need for the highest amount of mushroom beta-glucans–the complex, difficult, serious, chronic, degenerative and potentially terminal conditions:
+1. Conditions that need the highest amount of mushroom beta-glucans–the complex, difficult, serious, chronic, degenerative and potentially terminal conditions:

 • Autoimmune disease